 Dr. David Lee Hill, Jr.

-Dr. David Lee Hill, Jr. is a comprehensive Oral and Maxillofacial Surgeon who is passionate about providing his patients with outstanding care.
-He has extensive experience in implant surgery and hard and soft tissue grafting procedures, and is dedicated to his clients’ comfort and to achieving long-lasting solutions for their oral surgical needs.
+Dr. David Lee Hill, Jr. is a Board Certified Oral and Maxillofacial Surgeon who is passionate about providing his patients with outstanding care.
+He has extensive experience in dental implant surgery and hard and soft tissue grafting procedures, and is dedicated to his clients’ comfort and to achieving long-lasting solutions for their oral surgical needs.

-Dr. Hill currently serves as an Adjunct Clinical Instructor in the Department of Oral and Maxillofacial Surgery at UNC-Chapel Hill and has participated in numerous volunteer projects providing dental and oral surgical care to underserved populations in the United States and abroad.
+Dr. Hill currently serves as an Adjunct Clinical Instructor in the Department of Oral and Maxillofacial Surgery at UNC-Chapel Hill and has participated in numerous volunteer projects providing dental and oral surgical care to under-served populations in the United States and abroad.
+He is also in his 8th year as a faculty member of the Pikos Institute, a world-renowned learning center for 3D based dental implant surgical courses.

-He is dedicated to the newest advancements in CT-guided implant surgery and keeps up to date with the latest practices and technologies through an ongoing commitment to continuing education.
+Dr. Hill is dedicated to the newest advancements in CT-guided implant surgery and keeps up-to-date with the latest practices and technologies through an ongoing commitment to continuing education.
+Since 2011, he has served as the Director of the Chapel Hill Comprehensive Study Club, an affiliate of the Seattle Study Club.

-He is a member of the American Association of Oral and Maxillofacial Surgeons, the International Congress of Oral Implantologists, the Academy of Osseointegration, the International Team for Implantology, North Carolina State Association of Oral and Maxillofacial Surgeons, North Carolina State Dental Association, the American Dental Association, and the American Association of Dental Research.
+Dr. Hill is a Diplomate of the American Board of Oral and Maxillofacial Surgery, a member of the American Association of Oral and Maxillofacial Surgeons, the International Congress of Oral Implantologists, the Academy of Osseointegration, the International Team for Implantology, North Carolina State Association of Oral and Maxillofacial Surgeons, North Carolina State Dental Association, the American Dental Association, and the American Association of Dental Research.

 Dr. Hill is an active sportsman, a deep sea fisherman, a cyclist, and an enthusiastic UNC Tar Heel fan.
-He enjoys spending time with his family and two English bulldogs, Sophie and Lola Maxine, on the North Carolina coast.
+He enjoys spending time with his family, his wife, Olivia, his son Rémy Oliver, and French bulldog, La Comtesse du Barry Hill (Tess).

 Dr. David Lee Hill, Jr is the author of numerous research publications, including: